Can You Recover from Burnout While Still Working? Yes, If You Do This

 The stressor is too large.
 Some jobs are so chronically demanding or toxic that ten minutes of daily recovery cannot counteract the daily damage.
 If you are being actively harmed by your work environment, in-place recovery has a ceiling.
 At some point, the environment needs to change.
 If that is where you are, it helps to know the real signs it is time to quit.

 The practice is inconsistent.
 Doing it four times in a week and skipping three does not produce the compound effect.
 Behavioral activation works through repetition.
 If consistency is the issue, simplify the practice until it is small enough to do every day without fail.
-Even five minutes of check-in is better than a perfect ten-minute routine you only do twice a week.
+Even five minutes of check-in beats a perfect ten-minute routine you only do twice a week.

 Be honest with yourself about which situation applies.
 One requires changing the environment.
 The other requires recommitting to the practice.